 At Hadley Wood Primary School, we understand that pupils must be provided with an education that prepares them for the opportunities, responsibilities and experiences of adult life.
-As a maintained primary school, from 2020, we legally must provide relationship and health education to all pupils as per section 34 of the Children and Social Work Act 2017.
-As we already deliver a comprehensive PSHE program; we have reviewed and adjusted it to meet the Department of Education (Def.) expectations (see PSHE Curriculum Overview and Appendix C for full details) and commenced the delivery of it from September 2020.
+As a maintained primary school, from 2020, we must provide relationship and health education to all pupils as per section 34 of the Children and Social Work Act 2017.
+As we already deliver a comprehensive PSHE program; we have reviewed and adjusted it to meet the Department for Education (DfE) expectations (see PSHE Curriculum Overview and Appendices A - C for full details) and are due to deliver it from September 2020.